Ex-cricketer Chris Cairns wins £90,000 libel damages

 "Whilst people may feel less cautious about tweeting- the level of risk they are taking, and protection of those being referred to, remains the same.

-"The fact that this will have cost Lalit Modi over £1m, if both sides' costs are accounted for, reinforces the point of how careful people should be."'Lifts a dark cloud'
+"The fact that this will have cost Lalit Modi over £1m, if both sides' costs are accounted for, reinforces the point of how careful people should be."

 After the ruling, Mr Cairns said: "Today's verdict lifts a dark cloud that has been over me for the past two years.
 I feel mixed emotions.

 "Firstly, sadness that I should ever have had to put myself, my friends and my family through this because of one man's misdirected allegations.

 "But I also feel great joy because my past career has come through unscathed and remains intact and because I had the courage to stand up in the highest court to defend my name.

 "Lastly, I feel great relief that I am able to walk into any cricket ground in the world with my head held high."

 The judge granted Mr Modi permission to appeal over the amount of damages but refused permission on the question of liability.
 However, it is understood Mr Modi's lawyers wish to pursue that application directly with the Court of Appeal.

 Judge Bean rejected a claim by Mr Modi's lawyer, Ronald Thwaites QC, that the action amounted to "libel tourism".

 He pointed out Cairns' children went to school in England, that he had played county cricket for seven seasons, and that Mr Modi had lived in the UK since the summer of 2010.